mariacherifa/mariacherifa.github.io/_posts/2026-05-21-transformers.md

 The dimension $d_{\mathrm{ff}}$ is usually larger than $d$.
 For example, in many Transformer architectures, one takes $d_{\mathrm{ff}} = 4d$.
 So the MLP first expands the representation to a higher-dimensional space, applies a nonlinearity, and then projects it back to dimension $d$.

 The function $\phi$ is a nonlinear activation function, such as ReLU or GELU.
 This nonlinearity is important because without it, the MLP would only be a linear transformation.
-The model would be much less expressive.

 So for each token $x_t$, we compute

 $$
 m_t